Peaty targets 'lifetime' of dominance after Games gold

-Gold Coast, Australia, April 7, 2018 (AFP) - - Olympic champion Adam Peaty warned that he could go unbeaten in the 100 metres breaststroke for the rest of his swimming career after defending his Commonwealth title on Saturday.
+Gold Coast (Australia) (AFP) - Olympic champion Adam Peaty warned that he could go unbeaten in the 100 metres breaststroke for the rest of his swimming career after defending his Commonwealth title on Saturday.

 The Englishman, who has proved invincible over the distance since storming to gold in Glasgow four years ago, romped to victory in a new Games record 58.84 seconds before his cheeky boast.